-In August of 2017 my family and I said adieu to our heavenly domain by the sea.
-Here, beside the famous Bandol appellation, my husband, Jean-Marc, had planted his vineyard from scratch, and here is where I fell in love with a garden (and not just any garden...).
-In the midst of clearing, planting, and harvesting, we began to fix up the 19-century mas centered in the middle of it all.
+In August of 2017, my family and I said adieu to our heavenly domain by the Mediterranean sea.
+Here, beside the famous Bandol appellation, my husband, Jean-Marc, started his vineyard from scratch, and here is where I fell in love with a wild permaculture garden.
+In the midst of clearing and planting, we settled into the 19-century mas at the edge of an ancient olive grove.

 Excerpt from The Lost Gardens: